-The Company's contracts with customers, other than capital equipment-related service agreements discussed below, are predominantly of terms less than one year.
-Accordingly, the transaction price of remaining performance obligations related to such contracts at December 31, 2018 are not material.
+The Company's contracts with customers, other than capital equipment and software-related service agreements discussed below, are predominantly for terms of less than one year.
+Accordingly, the transaction price of remaining performance obligations related to such contracts at December 31, 2020 are not material.